dadoonet/fscrawler/docs/source/admin/fs/wpsearch.rst

 .. hint::

-    To easily start with Workplace Search, follow the steps:
+    To easily start locally with Workplace Search, follow the steps:

     * Check-out the source code on `GitHub <https://github.com/dadoonet/fscrawler/>`_::